-The United Nation’s Sustainable Development Goals were created to align member nations towards inclusive advancement while also protecting and preserving the natural environment.
-They were authored as a part of the United Nation’s 2030 Agenda for Sustainable Development and together make up a set of 169 targets under 17 overarching goals.
+The United Nations (UN) Sustainable Development Goals (SDGs) were created to align member nations towards inclusive advancement while also protecting and preserving the natural environment.
+They were authored as a part of the UN’s 2030 Agenda for Sustainable Development and together make up a set of 169 targets under 17 overarching goals.

 Beyond motivating and aligning national policy, the SDGs have provided a framework for investors that are interested in putting capital to work to support sustainable development.
-In the Global Impact Investing Network’s most recent Annual Impact Investor Survey 2020, the GIIN found that more than 70% of impact investors they surveyed now track their performance against the Sustainable Development Goals.
+In the Global Impact Investing Network’s most recent Annual Impact Investor Survey 2020, the GIIN found that more than 70% of the impact investors they surveyed now track their performance against the SDGs.

-To that end, SJF first pursued a mapping project to understand how portfolio companies from SJF’s second, third, and fourth funds, together representing over $220 million of impact-focused market-rate capital, fit within the UN SDG framework in 2019 and has since updated the exercise to reflect additional investments made from SJF Ventures IV.
+To that end, SJF first pursued a mapping project in 2019 to understand how portfolio companies from SJF’s second, third, and fourth funds, in aggregate representing $243 million of impact-focused market-rate capital, fit within the UN SDG framework.
+SJF has continued to update the exercise to reflect additional investments made from SJF Ventures IV and, more recently, from SJF’s fifth fund that closed in January 2021 at $175 million.

-SJF followed guidance from Mercy Corps to map the 35 portfolio companies that currently make up SJF Ventures III (2012, $90.5 million) and SJF Ventures IV (2016, $125 million), as well as active SJF Ventures II companies.
+SJF followed guidance from Mercy Corps to understand how its portfolio companies fit within the SDG framework.
 To begin, the SJF team identified 66 of the total 169 targets that could be relevant to venture capital investing models.
 Portfolio companies were mapped to as many targets as their business activities and impacts directly addressed, with some companies charting to seven separate targets.
 Concerning the specific methodology implemented, a company was credited as mapping to a given goal by addressing one or more targets under the broader SDG.
 It is also important to note that this exercise did not account for the depth of a company’s impact; for instance, the fact that a company mapped to five goals did not necessarily indicate that it had more impact than a company that addressed only two goals.

 Figure 1: SJF Ventures portfolio companies map to 15 of the 17 Sustainable Development Goals